BluePlanetResearch/proposals/HealthDataNet-v4.md

 data providing company with fine-grained layers of privacy provided by Ocean Protocol and Datona Labs.
 Furthermore, the providers should be able to publish their dataset attributes / metadata with compute-to-data permissions on the Ocean Marketplace.
-A HealthDataNet / data provider authorized customer will be allowed to run compute-to-data ML algorithms on these datasets and to access the predictive models / insights outputted by the algorithm.
+A healthcare data guild- / individual data provider- authorized customer will be allowed to run compute-to-data ML algorithms on these datasets and to access the predictive models / insights outputted by the algorithm.
 A similar federated learning solution called [Melloddy](https://www.melloddy.eu/), but based on centralized data storage at AWS, is currently being piloted for large pharmaceutical companies.

 Our long-term goal is to become a nationally accredited, specialized service providing healthcare companies with storage, analytics and